htmlburger/wpemerge-theme/README.md

 - [Webpack](https://webpack.js.org/) to transpile and bundle assets, create sprites, optimize images etc.
 - [Browsersync](https://www.browsersync.io/) for synchronized browser development.
 - Autoloading for all classes in your `App\` namespace.
-- Automatic, fool-proof style and script cache breaker.
+- Automatic, fool-proof cache busting for all assets, including ones referenced in styles.
 - WPCS, JavaScript and SASS linting using single yarn commands.
 - Single-command optional CSS package installation:
     - Normalize.css